LordSA/Eren-Yeager-ADV/README.md

 <details><summary>Deploy To VPS</summary>

-python version sohuld be 3.10 or below in venv
+python version should be 3.10 or below in venv

 ```bash
 git clone https://github.com/LordSA/EREN-YEAGER-ADV5.2.0.git